 4. The Gordian Knot

-At a young age of 23, he was well on course for his Conquer-Asia-Minor campaign.
-Being a man who was willing to go all ends to conquer the known world, Alexander decided to tackle the “Gordian Knot” himself.
-With a crowd of Macedonians and locals around, he frustratingly toiled around with the complex knot.
-Soon his patience gave away, and he drew out his sword and sliced it through the knot.
-When one observes how the rest of history went down, this incident truly foretold that Alexander was destined to become “The Great”.
+At the young age of 23, Alexander was well on course to conquer Asia Minor.
+When he traveled to the central mountains and the city of Gordium as part of his campaign, Alexander decided to tackle the Gordian knot himself.
+With a crowd of Macedonians and locals looking on, he struggled frantically with the complex knot.
+Soon his patience gave way, and he drew out his sword and sliced through it.
+Looking at how the rest of history went down, this incident truly foretold that Alexander was destined to become “the Great.”

-3. Defeat of the mighty Persians
+3. Defeat of the Mighty Persians

-2. Mysterious death
+2. Mysterious Death

 1. Alexander the Conqueror